Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 “The courses offered as part of the DAEU-B program were of very high quality.
 I was able to fill in the gaps in my knowledge and earn a bachelor’s degree in just one year, which is no small feat.”

-Further study in the sciences
+Pursuing a degree in the sciences

 "Since it went so well, I decided to pursue a bachelor's degree in Life and Environmental Sciences (SVSE) at the Faculty of Sciences at the University of Montpellier."